 The practice of yoga improves the parasympathetic tone that promotes and regulates the salivary glands and pancreas.
 Moreover, yoga is effective in improving the quality of life in patients having health conditions like chronic pancreatitis.

 Yoga improves the blood supply to the breast and keeps the mammary glands healthy.
 Regular practice keeps the diseases like breast cancer at bay.

 A study aimed to find the effects of yoga practice on students’ physiology in India.
 On the basis of effects studied on the alpha EEG and GSR level showed a significant change.
 So the study concludes that yoga practice helps to improve immunity.
 Similarly, another study concludes that yoga practice resists the impairment of immunity observed in the examination of stress.

-In yet another study, IgG levels of the yoga practitioners were tested before and after a three times a week yoga program.
+In yet another study, the IgG levels of the yoga practitioners were tested before and after a three-times-a-week yoga program.
 The results show an increase in the level of IgG level.
 It means they are less likely to develop an infection.

 Moreover, mind-body therapies reduce markers of inflammation and influence virus-specific immune responses to vaccination.